MeowIce/mirror-request/README.md

    + RSYNC: `rsync://mirror.meowsmp.net/`

 # ➕New mirror request➕
 If you want [MeowSMP.net Mirror](https://mirror.meowsmp.net/) to mirror your project, please let me know [here](https://github.com/MeowIce/mirror-request/issues/new/choose) and choose the `Mirror request` tag.
+We support synchronizing using either RSYNC or Syncthing.

 # ❗️Report problems❗️
 If you think my mirror is having problems, or modify the configuration setup (ex: sync time, upstream repo changes,...), kindly open a new issue [here](https://github.com/MeowIce/mirror-request/issues/new/choose) and choose the `Problem report` tag.